-The Three Crucial Elements For Barn Wedding Décor
+The 3 Crucial Elements for Barn Wedding Décor

-Burlap can be bought by the bolt in wide widths that would make great table toppers or aisle runners or narrower widths (12-14 inch) that would be so easy to fashion into chair sashes or table runners.
-If you're a neat freak, (because burlap does ravel!) you can glue the cut edges under with craft glue, if you like the more rustic look, you can fray the edges a little, making a slight fringe.
+Burlap can be bought by the bolt in wide widths that would make great table toppers or aisle runners or narrower widths (12 to 14 inches) that would be so easy to fashion into chair sashes or table runners.
+If you're a neat freak (because burlap does ravel!), you can glue the cut edges under with craft glue; if you like the more rustic look, you can fray the edges a little, making a slight fringe.

-You just can't say enough about the value and versatility of the lowly Mason jar for rustic wedding decorating.
-They can be used for everything from pew markers to flower vases, they can hold candles, wedding favors, or lemonade and at less than $1.00 apiece (vintage blue are usually more), you just can't beat them.
+You just can't say enough about the value and versatility of the lowly Mason jar for rustic wedding decorations.
+They can be used for everything from pew markers to flower vases, they can hold candles, wedding favors, or lemonade, and at less than $1.00 apiece (vintage blue is usually more), you just can't beat them.

-Since your atmosphere is going to be a bit more casual, (you are in a barn, after all!), you can get away with a little less formal attire for the whole wedding party.
+Since your atmosphere is going to be a bit more casual (you are in a barn, after all!), you can get away with a little less formal attire for the whole wedding party.
 Note: A little less formal sometimes translates into less expensive!
-Cowboy boots for the whole wedding party wold be entirely appropriate, but beware, cowboy boots, although unassuming, could bust everyone's budget, so unless your attendants were already in the market for some or already own them or can borrow them, you might want to steer clear no matter how much they were part of your "vision."
-Short dresses in neutral tones would be great for your bridesmaids and khaki suits would be ideal for the groomsmen.
+Cowboy boots for the whole wedding party would be entirely appropriate, but beware, cowboy boots, although unassuming, could bust everyone's budget, so unless your attendants were already in the market for some or you already own them or can borrow them, you might want to steer clear no matter how much they were part of your "vision."
+Short dresses in neutral tones would be great for your bridesmaids, and khaki suits would be ideal for the groomsmen.
 You could even throw in a Western look with string or bolo ties for the guys.

 Barn Wedding Invitations